Online Safety

 Has your child seen or experienced something concerning?

 If you are concerned that your child has seen or experienced something potentially harmful, Childline is a free, specialist service which can provide trained counselling support and immediate advice and guidance.
 You can find out more about Childline here.
-Please also contact the school office and ask to speak to the safeguarding lead.
-This will help us to know what your child has experienced and be able to support and look out for them in school.

 Support at Home